ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Analysis and Evaluation

-In Diabetes 130-US Hospitals dataset: We study readmission prediction by perturbing eight continuous features with BLP under varying $\epsilon$, training an XGBoost model per version.
-To mitigate class imbalance, we apply SMOTE during training and report F1-score and AUC-ROC as the primary metrics.
-Fig.\ref{fig:d4} shows that small $\epsilon$ leads to noticeable degradation in predictive performance.
-As $\epsilon$ increases, performance improves and progressively recovers toward the no-noise baseline.
-We further evaluate robustness to property inference.
-We train an XGBoost classifier without these attributes, while an adversary fits a logistic regressor on the model’s predicted probabilities plus public features.
-We use Prior ACC (the marginal prevalence baseline) as reference.
-With small $\epsilon$, the outcomes approximate the prior distribution, yielding effective protection; with larger $\epsilon$, the protective effect diminishes.
+For the Diabetes 130-US Hospitals dataset, we perturb eight continuous features with BLP under varying $\epsilon$ and train an XGBoost model for readmission prediction.
+To mitigate class imbalance, we apply SMOTE during training and report F1-score and AUC-ROC.
+Figure 8 shows that small $\epsilon$ noticeably degrades performance, while larger $\epsilon$ gradually recovers toward the no-noise baseline.
+We also evaluate property-inference robustness: the target model is trained without sensitive attributes, and an adversary fits a logistic regressor using predicted probabilities and public features, using Prior ACC (marginal prevalence) as the reference.
+Small $\epsilon$ keeps outcomes near the prior, whereas larger $\epsilon$ weakens protection.